raw-phil/bs/README.md

 ### Level based logging

-Actually there are two type of log:
+Currently there are two type of log:
-- error log, that are displayed every time that an exception occur in the process of replying to a request.
+- error log, that is displayed every time an exception occurs while replying to a request.
-- log in the format [ `client IP`, `method`, `path`, `status code sent`] that indicates the responses that the server sends.
+- log in the format [ `client IP`, `method`, `path`, `status code sent`] that indicates the responses the server sends.

-Actually all logs are only printed to STDOUT.
+All logs are only printed to STDOUT.